 Chole Paneer is an age-old Punjabi main course item.
-Not only this, but chole paneer is widely popular in the northern regions of India.
+Not only this, but it is widely popular in the northern regions of India.
 However, the recipe itself hails from this particular part of India.

-Let me tell you this – Chole Paneer is the significant half of bhature. 😀 The survival of chole paneer amid fast-food culture is fantastic.
-I mean, who would cook something that requires lots of ingredients, time & energy.
+Let me tell you this – Chole Paneer is the significant half of bhature. 😀 Its survival amid fast-food culture is fantastic.
+Who would cook something that requires lots of ingredients, time & energy?

 On the contrary, there are food items that you can make in record time.

-Although this may be true, yet the legacy of chole paneer continues.
-Another milestone of this Punjabi style chickpea recipe is that it’s a nationwide hit with this in mind.
+Although this may be true, the legacy of chole paneer continues.
+Another milestone of this Punjabi-style chickpea recipe is its nationwide hit with this in mind.
 So let’s define what exactly it is.